MaximilianHeidenreich/vite-videotools/README.md

 This plugin is still under active development. in its current state, there is not much documentation and it is very much *not* configurable.
 I am using it on my sveltekit website so current config is outputting all optimized video assets into `/static/@videotools/` directory.
+Its not on npm yet so you need to clone and link it locally if you actually want to give it a spin rn.

 ## Features